Dedier/HA_connection_Xtend/README.md

         - stats
 ```

-This sensor retrieves every 2 minutes (120 seconds) specific sensordata from the Xtend API.
+This sensor retrieves every 2 minutes (120 seconds) the specified sensordata from the Xtend API.

 > [!NOTE]
 > The fields in the URL above are the entities used on the Xtend dashboard described in a paragraph below.
 No need to request more fields then neccesary.